 Fynd & the magical Handyside Arcade

 Here's a cool little vid of the Handyside Arcade, from the 60's for context.
 However, we didn't rock up until the 80's.
+The Arcade played a pivotal role in our early 'search for place' in the city.

 In the 1960s the famous 'Club A Go Go' was situated on the top floor here & stories abound of Jimi Hendrix sticking his Fender guitar through the ceiling when he was wigging out on stage.
 The Stones & all the major 60s acts passed through there on the way up, so the place had a vibe.